guthom/magic_box/README.md

 # MagicBox
-This repository contains the source for the magic_box prototype as seen in the following image.
+This repository contains the source for the magic_box prototype as seen in the following gif.
 The box offers a fully basic ROS-based infrastructure to dynamically change a tag displayed on an e-inkDisplay.

 ![Example of a crafted box](magic_box.gif)